All about CHAAMP

 Foundation of Hope’s Child and Adolescent Anxiety and Mood Disorders Program.

-Under the leadership of Director Danielle Roubinov, PhD, there are now 6 research projects underway, 4 new research team members (plus 5 trainees), and multiple research collaborations happening across the University.
-In addition, recruiting is ongoing for the next expert in adolescent anxiety and depression.
+Under the leadership of Director Danielle Roubinov, PhD, there is now $26 million in research underway, 12 research projects in progress, 6 research team members (plus 5 trainees), and multiple research collaborations happening across the University.
 Read more about these amazing accomplishments that the CHAAMP team has achieved in such a short time.

 What makes CHAAMP unique?